Bad news: I'm not done yet. Good news: I'm not done yet.

 If you have given me a deposit and you really don't like how things are going, please let me know and I will give you a refund.
 Please note: I travel a lot for business and I don't always have an Internet connection.
 I'm slow, but I *will* get to you.

 NOTE: I am no longer taking deposits for kits.
 Kits will only be sold when available.

 Signing up for the fourth batch ended on December 31, 2012.
-Some time soon I will send out an email to everybody on the waiting list for batch four, then give everybody until January 31 to reply to me to confirm that they are still interested.
-I plan to only make enough circuit boards to cover everybody who is on the list by January 1 and who replies to me by January 31.
+Some time soon I will send out an email to everybody on the waiting list for batch four, then give everybody time to reply to me to confirm that they are still interested.
+I plan to only make enough circuit boards to cover everybody who sends me a confirmation email .
 When I have finished shipping all batch three kits, I will place the order for circuit boards.
 As soon as the boards arrive, I will send out invoices, and you'll have two weeks from that day to confirm and pay.
 After the two weeks, all outstanding invoices will be cancelled and any remaining boards will be available on a first-come-first-served basis.
 (Email me if you want to be on that standby list.)
 When all of the kits are gone, I plan to have a private ceremony at my house where I will delete all the Gerbers and Eagle files associated with this project.